maco/django-feedback-pv/README.rst

     <!-- in body block -->
     {% include "feedback/button.html" %}

-You also need to symlink feedback/media into your static media directory.
+Symlink feedback/media into your static media directory as 'feedback'.

+Feedback will also be emailed to the email addresses listed in the MANAGERS setting.